 One man shows

-With a background as a science teacher, becoming part of Johnny Ball's “Living History of Science” team combined all David's skills.
+With a background as a science teacher, becoming part of Johnny Ball's "Living History of Science" team seemed inevitable, combining all of David's skills.
 Since 1996 he has been entertaining and educating audiences nationwide as a flamboyant Sir Isaac Newton.
-In 2001 he added
+In 2001 he added Isambard Kingdom Brunel to his repertoire and in the same year Sir Isaac opened the Southwold Summer Festival's lunchtime season to great acclaim.
+He has even proved very popular with the WI..!
+2009 saw the arrival of Michael Faraday and 2017 Alexander Graham Bell.

-The shows are ideal for KS2 and 3 and have been greatly enjoyed by KS1 and 4 as well.
+Ideal for KS2 and KS3 all David's shows have been greatly enjoyed by KS1 and KS4 as well.

 In fact there is something in each for everyone..!!